RKelln/5-directions/public/writing/ppf.md

 Kurt Gödel's achievement in modern logic is singular and monumental—indeed it is more than a monument, it is a landmark which will remain visible far in space and time. ...The subject of logic has certainly completely changed its nature and possibilities with Gödel's achievement. <!-- .element: class="quote" -->
 _John von Neumann_ <!-- .element: class="attribution" -->

+Notes:
+[Kurt Friedrich Gödel](https://en.wikipedia.org/wiki/Kurt_G%C3%B6del) was a logician, mathematician, and philosopher.
+He developed the [incompleteness theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) that created a paradox in formal systems: there will always be at least one true but unprovable statement.

 <!-- .slide: id="Sampling-theorem" data-state="history" data-background-image="../images/Kotelnikov.webp" data-background-position="right" data-background-opacity="0.7" data-audio-advance="-1" -->
 ## 1933 <!-- .element: class="year" -->